Maternal & Neonatal Health

 Antimicrobial Stewardship and Infection Prevention Control

 The Antimicrobial Stewardship and Infection Prevention Control Project was added to the partnership in 2019.
-It is a Commonwealth Partnership for Antimicrobial Stewardship (CwPAMS) project, with funding from the Department of Health and Social Care’s Fleming Fund.
+It is a Commonwealth Partnership for Antimicrobial Stewardship (CwPAMS) project, with funding from the Department of Health and Social Care’s Fleming Fund, managed by Global Health Partnerships (formerly THET).
 It builds on the work already done but with a particular focus on antimicrobial stewardship and infection prevention control measures, which are vitally important in preventing and managing infections – one of the most common complications of pregnancy and childbirth that causes significant mortality and morbidity.

 The project is strengthening clinical, laboratory and diagnostic capability to increase understanding of antimicrobial resistance and improve prescribing practices to better manage maternal and neonatal patients in Kampala.